NVIDIA/nim-anywhere/README.md

     chmod 2777 ~/.cache/nvidia-nims
     ```

+5. A rebuild will occur after these settings have been changed.

-8. Once the build completes with a *Build Ready* message, all
+6. Once the build completes with a *Build Ready* message, all
     applications will be made available to you.

 </details>